-Trade Receivable - Payment terms for the Company's unaffiliated customers are determined based on credit risk and vary by customer.
+Trade Receivables - Payment terms for the Company's unaffiliated customers are determined based on credit risk and vary by customer.
 The Company typically offers standard payment terms to unaffiliated customers of net 30 days.
 The Company does not accrue interest on past due accounts receivable.
 The Company reviews the credit histories of its customers before extending unsecured credit.
-The Company presents accounts and notes receivable, net of an allowance for doubtful accounts.
+The Company presents accounts and notes receivable net of an allowance for doubtful accounts.
 Each quarter, the Company prepares an analysis of its ability to collect outstanding receivables that provides a basis for an allowance estimate for doubtful accounts.
 In doing so, the Company evaluates the age of its receivables, past collection history, current financial conditions of key customers and its joint ventures, and economic conditions.
 Based on this evaluation, the Company establishes a reserve for specific accounts and notes receivable that it believes are uncollectible, as well as an estimate of uncollectible receivables not specifically known.
 The Company believes that an analysis of historical trends and its current knowledge of potential collection problems provide the Company with sufficient information to establish a reasonable estimate for an allowance for doubtful accounts.
-In the event the Company determines that a smaller or larger uncollectible accounts reserve is appropriate; the Company records a credit or charge to selling expense in the period that it made such determination.
-Accounts receivable have been reduced by an allowance for uncollectible accounts of \$50,000 as of August 31, 2018 and \$40,000 as of August 31, 2017.
+In the event the Company determines that a smaller or larger uncollectible accounts reserve is appropriate, the Company records a credit or charge to selling expense in the period that it made such determination.
 Accounts are considered past due based on terms agreed upon between the Company and the customer.
 Accounts receivable are written-off only after all collection attempts have failed and are based on individual credit evaluation and specific circumstances of the customer.

 Trade Receivables from Joint Ventures - Trade receivables from joint ventures arise from sales of products the Company makes to its joint ventures.
-Payment terms for the Company's joint ventures also are determined based on credit risk; however, additional consideration also is given to the individual joint venture due to the transportation time associated with ocean delivery of most products and certain other factors.
+Payment terms for the Company's joint ventures also are determined based on credit risk; however, additional consideration is given to the individual joint venture due to the transportation time associated with ocean delivery of most products and certain other factors.
 Generally, accounts receivable from the Company's joint ventures unpaid after 90 days are considered past due.
 The Company does not accrue interest on past due balances.
-The Company periodically reviews amounts due from its joint ventures for collectability and based on past experience and continuous review of the balances due, determined an allowance for doubtful accounts related to its joint venture receivables is not necessary as of August 31, 2018 or 2017.
+The Company periodically reviews amounts due from its joint ventures for collectability and, based on past experience and continuous review of the balances due, determined that an allowance for doubtful accounts related to its joint venture receivables was not necessary as of August 31, 2020 or 2019.

-Fees for Services Provided to Joint Ventures - The Company provides services to its joint ventures including consulting, legal, travel, insurance, technical and marketing services.
+Fees for Services Provided to Joint Ventures - The Company provides services to its joint ventures including consulting, legal, travel, insurance, technical, and marketing services based on licensing or other agreements with its joint ventures.
 The Company receives fees for the services it provides to its joint ventures.
 The fees for services received by the Company from its joint ventures are generally based on either a flat fee or a percentage of net sales by the Company's joint ventures depending on local laws and tax regulations.
-The Company recognizes revenues related to fees for services provided to its joint ventures when earned, amounts are determinable, and collectability is reasonably assured.
-Under the Company's agreements with its joint ventures, amounts are earned when product is shipped from joint venture facilities.
+Under the Company's agreements with its joint ventures, amounts are earned when product is shipped from joint venture facilities, at which point a sale is deemed to have occurred and results in obligation for the joint venture to pay the royalty and recognition of the fee by the Company.
 The Company reviews the financial situation of each of its joint ventures to assist in the likelihood of collections on amounts earned.
 The Company accounts for these fees on a cash basis if uncertainty exists surrounding the collection of such fees.